Understanding Substance Use Disorder

 How long does recovery take?

-Recovery is ongoing.
+▼Recovery is ongoing.
 Intensive treatment typically lasts 30-90 days, but long-term support for 6-12 months or longer significantly improves sustained recovery.
 Medication-assisted treatment is often long-term.
-We focus on building lasting recovery, not quick fixes.
+We focus on building lasting progress, not quick fixes.

 What if I've relapsed before?